 CC BY-NC-ND statement

 “This is an Accepted Manuscript version of the following article, accepted for publication in [JOURNAL].
 [INCLUDE CITATION].
 It is deposited under the terms of the Creative Commons Attribution-NonCommercial-NoDerivatives License (http://creativecommons.org/licenses/by-nc-nd/4.0/), which permits non-commercial re-use, distribution, and reproduction in any medium, provided the original work is properly cited, and is not altered, transformed, or built upon in any way.”

-Your AM may be posted on our platform before the Version of Record is published, as part of the Accepted Manuscript Online (AMO) service.
-In this case, this AMO version will have the same license terms as your final published article (VoR).
+Your AM might be posted on our platform before the VOR is published, as part of the Accepted Manuscript Online (AMO) service.
+In this case, this AMO version will have the same license terms as your VOR.